The most fuel-efficient truck on the road

 After getting a logistics and business degree from university, his job for the past 15 years has been just that.
 Running and growing the small family company into an operation with 45 employees and 21 trucks in continuous operation.

-It’s a rainy Tuesday morning when Even arrives at Scania in Södertälje.
-He flew in from the west coast of Norway just last night.
+When Even arrives at Scania in Södertälje, it’s a rainy Tuesday morning – and he flew in from the west coast of Norway just last night.
 Today is the day he gets to see how everything comes together – but it’s not where the story begins.
 Neither for Even nor Scania.

 A tailored solution is the new premium